FansDB/docs/docs/guides/submitting-content-to-fansdb.md

 1. Go to [https://fansdb.cc](https://fansdb.cc){target="_blank"} and click on **Tags**.
 1. Look for **Create** button and click it.
-1. Fill in all the details according the the naming structure of FansDB.
+1. Fill in all the details according to the naming structure of FansDB.
 1. Leave a comment that explains where your details are coming from.
 1. Click **Submit Edit**.